VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 ![](img/AIT_Labo04_Image07.png)

 ```
-Because of the fact the it's working, all the modifications that we sould do to make thoses works won't be apply.
+Because of the fact it's working, all the modifications that we sould do to make thoses works won't be apply.
 The network are handle in the docker-compose file-
 All the asked logs are in the folder following the instructions.

 We should not be able to connect right now because they can not find the proxy and we would use --network to help with that.
 ```
-2) A VERIFIER
+2)
 ```
 In our current solution, if we need to reload the load balancer the whole cluster could be deleted which can be an issue because later we want to reconnect to it and it won't be availible anymore and no gossip would be possible.
+And if we start our backend nodes before the haproxy the cluster is going to be build after the nodes tried to join it.
 ```
 3)
 ```